Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 How to Answer

 The outcomes of dice rolls fall under uniform distributions.
-This means we can calculate the expected value and determine the values below which it is worth it to take the risk of a second dice roll.
-The decision to roll or not to roll can be justified by the law of large numbers.
+This means we can calculate the expected value and determine the values below that are worth it to take the risk of a second dice roll.
+The law of large numbers can justify whether or not to roll.

 Example

 “No, the player should not roll the second time.
 Thanks to the law of large numbers, the average value of dice rolls will converge toward the expected value or their weighted average.
-For a dice roll, this is equal to 12 of 1 plus 6, which is 3.5.
-The expected value is lower than the current $4, which means there is a poor chance of the player improving their earnings on the next roll.”
+For a dice roll, this equals 12 of 1 plus 6, which is 3.5.
+The expected value is lower than the current $4, which means the player has a poor chance of improving their earnings on the next roll.”

 16. Why might overall approval rates decrease even when individual product approval rates increase or remain the same?